 What is Powder Coating?

-powder coating is bascillay a paint applied by a different method.
-Most all powder paints start life as a liquid, very similar to spray paint.
-This is where the resin, various components and pigments are mixed into a homogenous mass.
+Powder coating is basically a paint applied by a different method.
+Most powder paints start life as a liquid, very similar to spray paint.
+This is where the resin, various components and pigments are mixed into a homogeneous mass.
 From there they are partially cured, converted into a solid, extruded and ground to the desired level.
-Color matches are much more difficult with powder, as once it is made into the powder coating, it is done, versus paint that can have additives used to give desired effects
+Color matches are much more difficult with powder, as once it is made into the powder coating, it is done, versus paint that can have additives used to give desired effects.

 How is it done?

 Powder is sprayed on parts where it clings by static electricity.
 That is where the term “electro-statically applied comes from by the way, “electrostatically applied” powder or liquid says nothing about the quality of the workmanship or material, it is just a method!
 From there it is baked, where it melts, flows and cures.